Monday, December 5, 2011

 Former Employers Can Be Sued For Providing a Falsely Positive Letter of Recommendation

 Former employers, and former supervisors/colleagues, have been sued for providing false positive references for an employee, especially if they present a social threat to others.
-In 1997 a California school was successfully sued for giving a recommendation which ”highly praised and unconditionally recommended” a teacher, despite the fact that they knew the teacher had received complaints for sexual harassment and inappropriate touching.
+In 1997 a California school was successfully sued for giving a recommendation that ”highly praised and unconditionally recommended” a teacher, despite the fact that they knew the teacher had received complaints for sexual harassment and inappropriate touching.

 When these issues arose at the new work place, the new employer successfully sued because the old employer had falsely misrepresented the teacher who they knew represented “a substantial and foreseeable risk of physical injury” to others.
 The Court ruled that “liability may be imposed if the recommendation letter amounts to an affirmative misrepresentation presenting a foreseeable and substantial risk of harm to a third person.”